lutzh/awesome-event-driven-architecture/README.md

 ## 📕 Articles

+- [Introduction to Event-Driven Architecture](https://medium.com/microservicegeeks/introduction-to-event-driven-architecture-e94ef442d824) by Kacey Bui, February 2021.

-- [Going “Events-First” for Microservices with Event Storming and DDD](https://medium.com/russmiles/going-events-first-for-microservices-with-event-storming-and-ddd-8614437486f0) by Russ Miles - _"It is **not the things** that matter in early stages of design - **it is the things that happen**."_
+- [Going “Events-First” for Microservices with Event Storming and DDD](https://medium.com/russmiles/going-events-first-for-microservices-with-event-storming-and-ddd-8614437486f0) by Russ Miles, April 2022. _"It is **not the things** that matter in early stages of design - **it is the things that happen**."_

 ## 📺 Videos